 The Department of Forestry has non-credit versions of additional undergraduate and graduate courses available for purchase.
 A full catalog of these courses, including those below, can be found at Continuing Education.

 This category covers intensive professional short courses that will take 6 - 8 weeks to complete.
 Each course is self-paced and offered entirely online.
-To learn more about the on-boarding process and for a preview of what to expect upon registering for one of our professional development courses, please view the video below or review this PDF.
+To learn more about the on-boarding process and for a preview of what to expect upon registering for one of our professional development courses, please visit the Registration and Course Policy page.

-This category covers 2-3 week short courses that are focused on specific forest carbon and climate topics.
+This category covers courses less than 10 hours long that are focused on specific forest carbon and climate topics.
 Each course is self-paced and offered entirely online.

-Learners will develop a robust understanding for forest land values and ecologic services linking carbon management and climate change mitigation activities with forest certification.
-Topic areas include the physical science of forests and climate and forest certification and climate change.
-This course may be used to fulfill SFI continuing education requirements in participating states.
+Learners will develop expertise in forest land values and ecologic services linking carbon management and climate change mitigation activities with forest certification.
+Topic areas include the physical science of forests and climate, forest certification and climate change, and climate benefits in chain of custody.